NogeekIT/cracking-appsec-interview/Questions.md

 ## Hashing and Encryption

 1. What's the difference between hashing and encryption?
 	- One-way hashing/non-reversible
 	- Encrypted data can be decrypted using keys.
 2. What's your favourite programming language?
 And in your favourite language, what method would you use to reverse the MD5 hash?
 	- To assess candidates' understanding of hashing, any type of hash cannot be reversed; it is one way.
 3. Where would you use slow hashing algorithms?
 Explain salted hash?
 	- Typically, when hashing passwords,
-   -
 4. Where would you use fast hashing algorithms?
 	- Message integrity checks
 5. What are different types of encryption?
 Give an example/use-case of each?
 Name the encryption algorithms that you have used.
 	- Symmetric
 	- Asymmetric
 6. A developer needs to use the AWS KMS service.
 What recommendations would you provide?
 	- Consider key storage, whether in an HSM or in AWS internal storage; selecting between CMKs and AWS managed keys; and key rotation and revoking keys, securing access to keys

 7. Have you used any key management services?
 How does KMS work?

 8. Explain end-to-end encryption.
 Give an example of an app using e2e encryption.
+	- Whats App
 ## Authentication and Authorization

 1. Explain identification and how it's different from authentication.